alanzhao1/alanzhao1-paara-org.github.io/events/pacificon-2025.md

 Here's where we need your help (as PAARA members):
 1. Setting up the antennas and the tents on Thursday.
 We usually start around noon.
+2. Setting up tents, tables, and stations Friday at 9am. <mark>This is on a shorter schedule than we usually have, so extra hands are needed.</mark>
-2. Station Captain duty during the weekend.
+3. Station Captain duty during the weekend.
 We need some there at all time during the 48 hour event.
 Volunteering for some of those over-night hours is VERY critical.
-3. And lastly, we need help tearing it all down and packing it away starting noon on Sunday.
+4. And lastly, we need help tearing it all down and packing it away starting noon on Sunday.

 If you think you can help us, please fill in this [form](https://forms.gle/to4V6YguzCcgZi9G8){:target="_blank"}.